canmom/canmom.github.io/_posts/crit/baru/2021-12-06-tyrant-8-gends.md

 > “Kindalana?
 Don’t tell me you didn’t want to fuck her.
 Everyone goes for important Oriati women.
 They’re so unattainable.”
 >
 > A tremble of passion across his broad face.
 It took a moment for him to master himself.
 “You seem quite attainable,” he said.
 His eyes had gone casually dead, neither eager nor fearful, simply resigned.
 Aminata realized, with a soiled thrill, that he must be a whore of some kind.
 He’d said he was a womanizer, yes.
 Was he ashamed?
 Was he debased that she’d recognized him as wanton?
 She liked that a little.
 Men had strange reasons to proposition her, racialized and fraught.
 Whores did it for sex and money, which were much safer.
->
-> Anyway, it's not a major theme of the book, but I appreciated the defamiliarising angle; the attempt to imagine how a similarly broken feminism could occur within a similar-but-different gender system.

 The encounter is mostly shaped by well, Aminata's resemblance to Kindalana, which is remarked on on several occasions; it's entirely possible that Aminata is her daughter (in which case Cosgrad has now had sex with both generations!), though I rather hope that's *not* the case because it kind of invites the <cite>Star Wars</cite> problem where every important person in the world is part of one tiny little family lol.